mawinkler/astroweather/README.md

   </tr></table>
 ```

+The resulting list is sorted top down according to the fraction of time obeservable during astronomical darkness.

 For the plot, a picture-entity card showing a template image does the trick for me.
 I'm using [browser_mod](https://github.com/thomasloven/hass-browser_mod) from @thomasloven for the tap_action to get a zoomed view.

 Template Image: